arishta-dev/typescript-tutorials/README.md

 TypeScript is a language that builds on JavaScript by adding static type definitions.
 It offers improved tooling at any scale, making it easier to catch errors early and improve the overall development experience.

-This repository contains a series of tutorials and examples to help you understand and effectively use TypeScript in your projects.
+This repository contains a series of tutorials and practice exercises to help you understand and effectively use TypeScript in your projects.

 ## Getting Started